Easy Semi-Homemade Gifts to Give This Year (2024)

 Can I substitute for any of the ingredients?

 You can customize the ingredients you add to the jars based on the scents you like best.
 You could use lemons, grapefruit, or other citrus fruits instead of oranges.
 You may prefer apples too.
 Whole allspice or whole nutmeg would also work.
-You could try a sprig or two of pine branches as well.
+You could try a sprig or two of pine branches or some fresh rosemary sprigs (or other herbs) or a piece of fresh ginger as well.
+You could even add some bay leaves.
+A vanilla bean or two might also be nice.

 Easy semi-homemade gifts to give this year also include Tea & Shortbread boxes

-This makes a nice holiday gift or any time of year.
-It’s also a great little package to send to someone under the weather or for just thinking of you package!
+This makes a nice holiday gift or a gift for any other time of year.
+It’s also a great little package to send to someone who is under the weather or for a “just a thinking of you” package!

 My daughter and I love hot cinnamon tea and this one is so similar to the tea we have at the Carlyle.
 This year we went for tea on Madeline’s birthday and we both ordered cinnamon spice tea just like every single time!
 Even in the summer!
 Of course, I will be giving Madeline a tin of tea in her stocking.